-These asbestos fibers are mainly made up of long chainS of silicon and oxygen, but also contain other elements such as magnesium and iron.
+These fibers are mainly made up of long chains of silicon and oxygen, but also contain other elements such as magnesium and iron.

-Asbestos is well known for it’s heat resistant and insulation qualities, and because it doesn’t conduct electricity.
+The fibers are well known for their heat resistant and insulation qualities, and because they don’t conduct electricity.

-In it’s pure form, not only is asbestos an excellent insulator, but it can also be mixed into cement, paper, plastic, cloth and other materials to make them stronger.
+In it’s pure form, not only is this material an excellent insulator, but it can also be mixed into cement, paper, plastic, cloth and other materials to make them stronger.

-Asbestos is not one single type of mineral.
-The name ‘asbestos’ actually refers to a group of silicate minerals with the same fibrous nature.
+Not just one single type of mineral, the name ‘asbestos’ actually refers to a group of silicate minerals with the same fibrous nature.

 Although there are 6 different asbestos types, they can actually be categorised into 2 main types as follows:-

-Because of how it appears when viewed underneath a microscope, this form of asbestos is known as serpentine or curly asbestos.
+Because of how it appears when viewed underneath a microscope, it is also known as serpentine or curly asbestos.

-Chrysotile asbestos fibers tend to wrap around themselves in a spiral.
+Chrysotile fibers tend to wrap around themselves in a spiral.

-It’s fibers are both soft and flexible, and so they do less damage to body tissue than other forms of asbestos.
+It’s fibers are both soft and flexible, and so they do less damage to body tissue than other forms of this hazardous substance.

-There are actually several types of amphibole asbestos fibers.
+There are actually several types of amphibole fibers.

-These include amosite (brown asbestos), crocidolite (blue asbestos), anthophyllite, tremolite and actinolite.
+These include amosite (brown), crocidolite (blue), anthophyllite, tremolite and actinolite.

-Unlike chrysotile asbestos fibers, amphibole asbestos fibers appear straight and needle like when viewed under a microscope.
+Unlike chrysotile fibers, amphibole fibers appear straight and needle like when viewed under a microscope.